SceneView/sceneform-android/README.md

 #### Maintained and continued by [Nikita Zaytsev](https://github.com/grassydragon), [Vojta Maiwald](https://github.com/VojtaMaiwald), [Brigido Rodriguez](https://github.com/imbrig), [Fvito](https://github.com/fvito), [Marius Kajczuga](https://github.com/Venthorus), [Robert Gregat](https://github.com/RGregat) and [Thomas Gorisse](https://github.com/ThomasGorisse)

----

-## We need sponsoring to continue...
-After one year of days and nights working on Scenform Maintained, we only get $5 sponsoring (thanks to [Sergio Cancino](https://github.com/Sergiioh)).

-### Sceneform Maintained is not only a quick library for helping developers but a complete AR SDK.

-After a quick look at the Play Store, we can see that they are a lot of paying users (billions for some) apps that are using this SDK.
-I'm not looking forward to earn a living with Sceneform Maintained but every work that make you earn money should also be remunerated/redistributed to this repository contributors.

-### So my personnal decision for now is to keep the new features (Instant placement, depth points, objects detection, environment skybox,..) private and spend my time on personal remunerative apps until I get a descent sponsoring.

-Note that this is only my personal choice but other contributors can still make PR.

----

 ### Sceneform is a 3D framework with a physically based renderer that's optimized for mobile devices and that makes it easy for you to build Augmented Reality (AR) apps without requiring OpenGL or Unity.

 * Continuous compatibility with the latests versions of [ARCore SDK](https://github.com/google-ar/arcore-android-sdk) and [Filament](https://github.com/google/filament)